A practical anatomy guide for artists, illustrators, and character designers

 Introduction: This Is Not a Biology Lesson

-If you’re an artist, you don’t need medical terminology to draw convincing human figures.
+If you’re an artist, you don’t need medical terminology to draw convincing human body drawing base.

 What you do need is a clear understanding of proportions, balance, and visual rhythm.